-Upper pickup bent through 90 degrees.
+Pickups bent through 90 degrees.

-- 3. Repeat for the 3 remaining pickups. - 4.
-Carefully insert the new wheels on their pinpoint axles.
+3. Carefully insert the new wheels on their replacement axles.
 Then you can adjust the pickups by careful bending to bear on the wheel tyre backs.

 Pickup bent to touch wheel tyre, and trimmed in length slightly as there is plenty of pick up material!